jayyylmaoo/No-Hats-Mod/README.md

 3. Extract the .vpk file to steam > steamapps > common > Team Fortress 2 > tf > custom

 You should now be able to boot into your game and have the No Hats mod loaded.

+As of December 2018, I will no longer be maintaining this mod.